Speaking of Language: Reflections on Metalanguage Research in NLP

 Sampling questions and answers from ELQA, \citet{behzad-23} conducted a human evaluation pitting user responses against responses from LLMs (including GPT-3 with few-shot learning or finetuning).
 Note that this kind of question answering is an NML-to-NML task.
 Overall, the best GPT-3 setup was highly fluent across the board, and gave accurate answers for many of the questions, but in some cases underperformed the highest-rated user answer for accuracy.
 This suggests that LLMs may be helpful interlocutors in answering learners' metalinguistic questions, but at times will make mistakes (with the caveat that today's state-of-the-art models have not yet been evaluated).

 In a followup study, \citet{behzad-etal-2024-ask} addressed the \emph{crosslinguistic} dimension of learner QA, speculating that L2 learners using an LLM may frame questions in their native language.
 This raises the question of whether the pairing of prompt-language and target language matters.
-This study used a controlled paradigm of minimal pair grammaticality judgment (given an original and a corrected sentence from a grammatical error correction dataset) so that it would be possible to independently manipulate the language of the prompt template and the language of the target sentence.
+This study used a controlled paradigm of minimal pair grammaticality judgment\footnote{Other work has studied metalinguistic prompting for grammaticality judgments \citep[e.g.,][]{hu-23}.} (given an original and a corrected sentence from a grammatical error correction dataset) so that it would be possible to independently manipulate the language of the prompt template and the language of the target sentence.
 The languages tested were English, German, Russian, Ukrainian, and Korean.
-The tested models displayed a great deal of sensitivity to the choice of prompt-language, suggesting that the apparent multilinguality of an LLM does not guarantee stable metalinguistic behavior across languages. \finalversion{\nss{consider citing Hu/Levy here re: metalanguage for grammaticality}}
+The tested models displayed a great deal of sensitivity to the choice of prompt-language, suggesting that the apparent multilinguality of an LLM does not guarantee stable metalinguistic behavior across languages.